Riding the Trend or Protecting Profits | BigCommerce Holdings Inc. (BIGC)

 BIGC’s Market Performance

-BIGC stocks went down by -6.28% for the week, with a monthly drop of -0.25% and a quarterly performance of 8.04%.
-The volatility ratio for the week stands at 4.51% while the volatility levels for the past 30 days are set at 5.18% for BigCommerce Holdings Inc..
-The simple moving average for the period of the last 20 days is -2.29% for BIGC stocks with a simple moving average of -2.74% for the last 200 days.
+BIGC stocks went down by -2.47% for the week, with a monthly drop of -8.50% and a quarterly performance of 30.42%, while its annual performance rate touched -32.46%.
+The volatility ratio for the week stands at 5.53% while the volatility levels for the past 30 days are set at 5.22% for BigCommerce Holdings Inc..
+The simple moving average for the period of the last 20 days is -5.08% for BIGC stocks with a simple moving average of -3.92% for the last 200 days.

 Analysts’ Opinion of BIGC